"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Domain Background

 \subsection{Network Pruning}

 Here, we introduce the pruning approaches used in this study for evaluation and analysis.
-In this paper, we will focus on unstructured pruning which removes redundant network weights.
-Nevertheless, the analysis pipeline also works for structured pruning which prunes entire neurons or filters.
+In this paper, we will focus on unstructured pruning, which removes redundant network weights.
+Nevertheless, the analysis pipeline also works for structured pruning, which prunes entire neurons or filters.
 As summarized in ~\cite{blalock2020state}, most works in network pruning start with scoring the model parameters based on their potential impact on the network performance, selecting weights of least importance to remove from the network, and optionally performing retraining to gain back performance degradation due to pruning.
+We will explore the following pruning methods: